Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 !!!
 Bug
     Frequently used external function `Npc_KnowsInfo` which returns true if the dialogue instance has been played has had a bug in the implementation for a long time.
 This bug made it impossible to use this function with dialogue instances with `permanent = TRUE` as it would always return `FALSE`.
 This has been fixed in `Union 1.0m`.

+## LeGo
+LeGo implements a lot of useful functions for dialogues.
+It makes possible to create [Trialogues](../extenders/lego/applications/trialoge.md) and change NPCs behaviour by [Dialoggestures](../extenders/lego/applications/dialoggestures.md).
+Moreover any Daedalus function can be added to NPCs AI queue by [AI_Function](../extenders/lego/tools/ai_function.md) package.

 ## zParserExtender
 zParserExtender implements some Quality of Life features for dialogues.
 More information can be found in [Dialogue constants article](../extenders/zparserextender/syntax_extensions/dialogues.md)